 How much do solar panels generate in the summer?

 People often ask ‘how much will my solar panels generate in the summer?’.
-This will vary depending on how many panels you have installed at your home, the type of system (ie string, optimised, micro-inverter), where in the UK you live, the direction the panels face and, of course, how sunny that particular summer is.
+This will vary depending on how many panels you have installed at your home, the type of system (ie string, optimised, micro-inverter), where in the UK you live, the direction the panels face, whether they are clean and, of course, how sunny that particular summer is.

-Between 1 April and 30 September 2024, Imogen’s (hello, it’s me) 12-panel, 4.2kW solar array generated an impressive 2966.95 kWh.
-That’s around 10% more than the average home’s annual electricity consumption and, by being used by Imogen’s family and shared with the grid, it helped save 668kg of carbon*, equivalent to taking one car off the road.
+Between 1 April and 30 September 2025, Imogen’s 12-panel, 4.2kW solar array generated an impressive 3213 kWh.
+That’s similar to the average home’s annual electricity consumption.

 How much will I earn from my solar panels in the summer?